Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Collision Avoidance Methods

 \subsubsection{Neural Network Algorithm}

-Artificial neural network (ANN) can process different types of input data, such as position information from GPS, image information, etc., and then output the next movement decision of UAV. \cite{L_nonH_6} proposed a path planning algorithm based on ANN, which directly processed the image of the visual system on the UAV, and applied the back-propagation neural network to get the best control command of the next movement (forward, right, left, etc.).
+Artificial neural network (ANN) can process different types of input data, such as position information from GPS, image information, and then output the next movement decision of UAV. \cite{L_nonH_6} proposed a path planning algorithm based on ANN, which directly processed the image of the visual system on the UAV, and applied the back-propagation neural network to get the best control command of the next movement (forward, right, left, {and so on}).

-In 3D obstacle avoidance for UAV, the UAV's movements are constrained by a series of constraints.
-How to smooth the flight path of UAV to satisfy the flight restrictions of UAV, and how to evaluate the flight path and finally get the relatively optimal path are the main challenges in the 3D obstacle avoidance. \cite{L_nonH_8} proposed a path planning algorithm, where a Generalized Fuzzy Competitive Neural Network (G-FCNN) was applied to assess the path.
-The irregular obstacles are distributed in 3D environment, which brings great difficulty for the design of obstacle avoidance algorithms.
-Deep reinforcement learning algorithm was applied to solve the 3D collision avoidance problem in \cite{L_nonH_1}, where neural network and Q-learning were used to learn from the experience.
+In 3-D obstacle avoidance for UAV, the UAV's movements are constrained by a series of conditions.
+How to smooth the flight path of UAV to satisfy the flight restrictions of UAV, and how to evaluate the flight path and finally get the relatively optimal path are the main challenges in the 3-D obstacle avoidance. \cite{L_nonH_8} proposed a path planning algorithm, where a Generalized Fuzzy Competitive Neural Network (G-FCNN) was applied to design the path.
+The irregular obstacles are distributed in 3-D environment, which brings great difficulty for the design of obstacle avoidance algorithms. {Considering avoiding random moving obstacles, DRL algorithm was applied} in \cite{L_nonH_1}, where neural network and Q-learning were used to learn from the experience.
 Combined with dual network and priority sampling, the accuracy of collision avoidance will reach to $97.5\%$ after 13000 times of training.